What to Do When a Colleague Is Addicted

 If someone at your workplace is addicted to alcohol or other drugs, it can be a tricky path to navigate, whether you are a manager or a peer, and there are several factors to consider when considering how to proceed.
 However, it is important to address the issue sooner rather than later—the longer you let it go, the worse it will likely become, and the more severe the consequences may be.
 This guide will help you know what to look for and provide some tips on how to move forward.

-Is My Colleague Abusing Drugs or Alcohol?
+Is My Coworker Abusing Drugs or Alcohol?

 There are certain changes in behavior, appearance, and job performance that may be indicative of drug or alcohol abuse, but it is important not to automatically jump to this conclusion, especially at the first sight of these signs.
 It is better to monitor the situation over time and avoid trying to diagnose your coworker.